Blue-naped parrot: Distribution and ecology

-The species is widespread throughout the Philippines, including the Talaud Islands and islands off north and east Borneo (with introduced population in Borneo itself, e.g. Kota Kinabalu).
 It is found in secondary forest, at forest edges and in plantations at elevations of up to 1000 m.
 Flock size is usually under a dozen.
 The blue-naped parrot feeds on mangoes, berries, seeds, nuts and grains.
 It nests in tree holes.

 Conservation

+The International Union for Conservation of Nature has assessed this bird as near threatened with the population continuing to decrease.
+It estimates that there are 1,500 to 7,000 mature individuals left.
+It has been extripated across most of its range in Negros and Siquijor.
 Habitat loss and trapping have made this species scarce on most islands except Mindoro and Palawan.
 The Katala Foundation has raised concerns over the increasing illegal trade of this bird on Palawan.

+Starting 2010, this species is depicted in the Philippine five hundred-peso note although it is incorrectly drawn with a peach colored beak.

+It occurs in a few protected areas like Bataan National Park, Quezon Protected Landscape and Puerto Princesa Subterranean River National Park but while protected on paper, protection is lax and deforestation and trapping continue within these areas.